Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling: Results

 We also fit a Uniform Manifold Approximation and Projection (UMAP) on the conditional prior centers and project all generated peptide embeddings (from the encoder) into this latent space (Figure~\ref{fig:results}).

-This visualization contextualizes the morphology-specific conditioning: fiber-targeted conditions collapse into a compact, sparsely populated island, consistent with the rarity of $\beta$-sheet-positive peptides, whereas sphere-targeted conditions span several sub-modes, reflecting broader but structured support.
-Even so, it is important to recall that the validated sphere set remains compositionally narrow, with amino acid usage dominated by F/I/L/V (Figure~\ref{fig:sim-val}b), suggesting that the descriptor choices together with the AP $\geq\!1.8$ and structural filters bias toward a restricted set of chemistries.
+This visualization contextualizes the morphology-specific conditioning: fiber-targeted conditions collapse into a compact, sparsely populated island, consistent with the rarity of $\beta$-strand-positive peptides, whereas sphere-targeted conditions span several sub-modes, reflecting broader but structured support.
+Even so, it is important to recall that the validated sphere set remains compositionally narrow, with amino acid usage dominated by hydrophobic residues like F/I/L/V (Figure~\ref{fig:sim-val}b), suggesting that the descriptor choices together with the AP $\geq\!1.8$ and structural filters bias toward a restricted set of chemistries.
+In particular, an atomistic follow-up on two highly hydrophobic sphere-target sequences, present in Supplementary Material Section \textit{Targeted fully atomistic re-simulations}, results in fibrillar aggregation, while all CG-MD runs --- including with the MARTINI~2.2 and larger box runs --- yielded a spherical aggregate.
+This illustrates that high hydrophobic moment alone does not prevent fibrillar outcomes when overall hydrophobicity is extreme, motivating future proxy refinement.
 A closer look at the fiber samples reveals a connection between the sequence length of seven in the region corresponding to spheres and the island corresponding to true fiber conditions.
-This suggests that conditioning for shorter sequences with $\beta$-sheet content, which was used as a target for fibers, is likely an overconstrained requirement (possibly unrealistic), as the resulting sequences do not cluster near their intended condition centers.
+This suggests that conditioning for shorter sequences with $\beta$-strand assignment, which was used as a target for fibers, is likely an overconstrained requirement (possibly unrealistic), as the resulting sequences do not cluster near their intended condition centers.
 This reinforces both the challenges of overconstraining and the importance of masking and range exploration in maintaining valid generative support.